-Domain: E11 Modification

-Subproperty of: E5 Event.
-P12 occurred in the presence of (was present at): E77 Persistent Item

-Superproperty of: E12 Production.
-P108 has produced (was produced by): E24 Physical Man-Made Thing

-E79 Part Addition.
+Domain: E11 Modification Range: E24 Physical Man-Made Thing Subproperty of: E5 Event.
+P12 occurred in the presence of (was present at): E77 Persistent Item Superproperty of EE12 Production.
+P108 has produced (was produced by): E24 Physical Man-Made Thing E79 Part Addition.
 P110 augmented (was augmented by): E24 Physical Man-Made Thing E80 Part Removal.
-P112 diminished (was diminished by): E24 Physical Man-Made Thing

-Scope note: This property identifies the E24 Physical Man-Made Thing modified in an E11 Modification.

-If a modification is applied to a non-man-made object, it is regarded as an E22 Man-Made rebuilding of the Reichstag (E11) has modified the Reichstag in Berlin (E24)
+P112 diminished (was diminished by): E24 Physical Man-Made Thing Quantification: many to many, necessary (1,n:0,n) Scope note: This property identifies the E24 Physical Man-Made Thing modified in an E11 Modification.
+If a modification is applied to a non-man-made object, it is regarded as an E22 Man-Made Object from that time onwards.
+Examples: - rebuilding of the Reichstag (E11) has modified the Reichstag in Berlin (E24)

-Object from that time onwards.